Make Your Lunch Box CANSA Smart

 - Cut up large pieces of fruit and put them in a container – this makes it easier to eat, especially if they have less time to eat than they are used to.
 Send a damp cloth in a plastic bag to help with extra juicy fruit.

-- In the hot weather, send frozen milk, yoghurt or water, or even frozen orange segments.
+- In the hot weather, send frozen milk, yoghurt or a Rugani’s 100% Vegetable Juice and a bottle of water, or even frozen orange segments.
 This makes a great refreshing snack and helps to keep the lunch box cool.

 - Go for colour and crunch in the lunch box by offering a variety of colourful vegetables and fruit.